Do Hearing Aids Prevent Dementia? Knowing Cause and Effect

 Of course, there are aspects of hearing loss that the statistics never show, such as the frustration of not being able to hear conversations in a restaurant or always asking others to constantly repeat themselves.
 It’s also exasperating to be unable to hear someone if they are behind you.
 Hearing loss transforms your entire life.

-But there’s another aspect of hearing loss you may not have considered: There is a connection between hearing loss and dementia.
-This is why it’s vital to speak with an ear doctor or audiologist at Raleigh Capitol ENT if you’re having hearing problems, especially if they are slowly getting worse.
+Because hearing loss is so closely associated with dementia, it’s vital to speak with one of our ear doctors or audiologists in Raleigh if you’re having hearing problems—especially if they are slowly getting worse.

 Hearing loss doesn’t happen suddenly—your hearing will gradually get worse over time.
 If you’re not sure if you need a hearing test, ask yourself these questions: